 8. What if I'm immune-compromised or have an autoimmune disorder?
 Would it be optimal for me to get vaccinated now or wait?For people who have immunodeficiencies, the COVID-19 vaccine likely will be as effective as it is for the general population.
 Experts in the field believe that since both vaccines use mRNA—and not live virus—the injection would potentially be suitable for immune-deficient patients.
 It’s still unclear how the vaccine will work for those who have antibody deficiencies, as they could likely have an incomplete response.
 Immune-compromised employees should discuss with their physician before deciding on whether to get vaccinated.

 9. If someone has previously had COVID, should they get the vaccine?
 Due to the severe health risks associated with COVID-19 and the fact that re-infection is possible, people may be advised to get a vaccine even if they have been sick with the virus before.
-If you have had an infection in the previous 90 days, you will need to wait for 90 days after you have recovered from your COVID infection.
+If you have had a previous COVID infection, you should wait at least 10 days since your symptom-onset or test date with resolving symptoms before receiving the vaccine.

 10. Who shouldn't receive the COVID-19 vaccine?
 The Pfizer or Moderna vaccines should NOT be given if you’re known to have anaphylactic reactions to polyethylene glycol—the active ingredient in Miralax or colonoscopy prep.
 If you’re allergic to any component of the Pfizer or Moderna COVID-19 vaccine, you should NOT receive it.
 Click here to review a list of vaccine ingredients and get links to additional resources.
 If you’ve ever had a negative reaction to any vaccine or injectable therapy, extra caution should be taken—including a 30-minute monitoring after vaccination.
 If you had an anaphylaxis reaction to the first dose of the vaccine, you should not get the second dose, or speak to an allergist before proceeding.